ScaledMarkets/dabl/langref/README.md

 <ol>
 <li>Template - All environment variables in the file are converted to
 	their runtime values.
-Thus, environment variable values are bound at the time that a DABL file is parsed.</li>
+Thus, environment variable values are bound at the time that a DABL file is parsed.
+This is a simple token replacement and is not related to the syntax of the DABL language, much like the pre-processing phase in C.</li>
 <li>Parse - The output of the prior phase is parsed and an object model is created.</li>
 <li>Analysis - Identifiers are resolved, matching them up with their declarations.
 	Expressions <i>may</i> be partially evaluated, where possible.
 Values